gsingh1370/fundamentals/data-structures/hash-tables.md

 In a well-dimensioned hash table, the average cost (number of instructions) for each lookup is independent of the number of elements stored in the table.
 Many hash table designs also allow arbitrary insertions and deletions of key-value pairs, at (amortized) constant average cost per operation.

+Another explanation:

+An associative array that maps an element of one type (the "key") to another type (the "value").
+This mapping occurs via a hashing function that transforms the key into an integer.
+This integer is subsequently used as an index into an array where the value is stored, achieving constant-time access in the best case.

+However, it is possible that the hashing function will produce the same index for different keys, resulting in a "collision".
+One technique for handling collisions is to store a linked list at each index in the array.
+When a collision occurs, the linked list is traversed to find the key/value pair we are trying to retrieve.
+If a collision occurs, access becomes a linear-time operation.
+Space requirements also increase, because the key must also be stored with the value (so the key can be matched when traversing the linked list).

 ## Hashing

 In the context of hash tables, hash functions can be thought as function that takes an input from one space (e.g. strings) and outputs to a space useful for indexing (e.g. unsigned integers)